alanmay/design-mindfulprogressionorg/README.md

-# design-mindfulprogressionorg
+# design-mindfulprogressorg
-Designs for mindfulprogression.org's products
+Designs for mindfulprogress.org's products

-To this site, please go to [http://design.mindfulprogression.com]
+These materials are published to http://design.mindfulprogress.org